Typical and atypical solutions in non-convex neural networks with discrete and continuous weights: Probing the local entropy landscape using the Franz-Parisi method

 In order to focus on the minima of the loss function $\mathcal{L}$ we take the large $\beta$ limit.
-We report in Appendix~\ref{sec::FP} the result of the computation of the Franz-Parisi entropy in the RS ansatz.

-We plot in the left panel of Fig.~\ref{fig::FP_entropy} the RS Franz-Parisi entropy of the typical minima of the cross entropy loss function.
+We plot in the left panel of Fig.~\ref{fig::FP_entropy} the RS Franz-Parisi entropy of a minimum of the cross entropy loss function.
 We show in the same plot that the theoretical computation is in striking agreement with numerical simulations done by optimizing the same loss with the SGD algorithm.
 The local entropy of a configuration of weights has been computed using Belief Propagation (BP), see~\cite{baldassi_local_2016} for the details of the implementation.